 Those who attend Grand Rounds are eligible to receive CME credit.

-Advanced training: Duke Surgery offers professional advanced training courses throughout the year in a number of specialities and can be found on the Duke Center for Surgical Innovation web site.
-The division annually holds a Masters of Minimally Invasive Thoracic Surgery conference every fall and also a local VATS workshop one to two times a year.
+Advanced training: Duke Surgery offers professional advanced training courses throughout the year in a number of specialties and can be found on the Duke Center for Surgical Education and Innovation web site.
+The division annually holds a Masters of Minimally Invasive Thoracic Surgery conference every Fall and also a local VATS workshop one to two times a year.
 Please check the course schedule for upcoming courses.